AnshanaM/COMP2042_CW_hcyam4/README.md

 18. delet unecessary files from github [DONE]
 19. tutorial page
 20. levels page? maybe keep track of levels unlocked?
-21. restart game and new game have similar implementations can simplify it
+21. restart game and new game have similar implementations can simplify it [did somthn diff]
 22. make MVC!
 22. animation class, can remove the remove label function and use it in View class
 22. pause button
 23. CHECK IF INITBALL INITBREAK AND INITBBOARD ARE IN ONINIT FUNCTION
+24. wrap all ui components in platform.runlater()